jasmine-shanay/jasminemoore/index.md

 Hi!
 My name is Jasmine Moore.

-## Welcome to my virtual portfolio.
+Welcome to my virtual portfolio!

 I am a freelance medical writer with 10+ years of experience in scientific research, coding, and data visualization techniques.
 Here are a few of my accomplishments:
 - Earned a data science fellowship—an award given to 6% of applicants.